mohit-raghavendra/tornado-app/README.md

 A simple tornado based web application to understand the various components that come together

-#### Request handlers
+#### Request handler

-The two request handlers ```handlers/fibonacci_handler.py``` and ```handlers/factorial_handler.py``` handle two type of requests.
-They handle requests to /fibonacci and /factorial respectively.

-#### Tracing

-The request paths are traced using opentelemetry tracing across different methods that are used to return the response

-#### Caching

-A rudimentary cache is used to store previously computed results for quick responses.
-This is a very barebones verison and ideally should have a flushing mechanism and TTL.
+It has a GET request handler that executes a Monte Carlo simulation to estimate the value of Pi.
+This is a simple example program with one parameter, number of points "n" that controls how much time it takes to execute - ideal to control the computation time.

 #### Asynchronous

-The FactorialHandler is a async, to make use to asynchronous functions and handle multiple concurrent requqets.
+The RequestHandler is a async, to make use to asynchronous functions and handle multiple concurrent requqets.

+#### Multiprocessing

+The requests are handled in a ProcessPoolExecutor that runs concurrent requests in different processes, to handle the requets in parallel.

+Python doesn't support multithreading if the bottle-neck is computation, so multiprocessing is suitable for this.